 There is no evidence that routine line change dates decrease infection rates; insertion of a new line poses a risk for introducing infection.
 Lines are changed when evidence of redness or infection is present.
 The risk for central line infection due to arterial line source increases when arterial lines are in place longer than 5 days or are positional.

-- All newly inserted arterial or central venous catheters (including IJ, SC or femoral) must be connected to pressure monitoring and a copy of the waveform posted to the chart.
-A blood gas is also required.
+- All newly inserted arterial must be connected to pressure monitoring and waveform quality confirmed.
+A copy of the waveform posted to the chart.

 Routine Assessment and Monitoring